ReactEngine/CommandCline/README.md

 Commands:

-  arc: StrongLoop GUI, an alternative to the CLI
+  arc: reactEngine GUI, an alternative to the CLI

-    Launch the StrongLoop GUI, a graphical alternative to the `loopback`, `build`, `deploy`, and `pmctl` commands, that also offers run-time profiling and debugging.
+    Launch the reactEngine GUI, a graphical alternative to the `loopback`, `build`, `deploy`, and `pmctl` commands, that also offers run-time profiling and debugging.